options1k/options1k/content/blog/strategies/Naked put strategy.md

 - If stock price jumps up significantly in a short time, it will probably be worth it to close position early (based on annualized return).

 3. **Assigned**
-- If stock is assigned, it is not a bad thing, because it is a company that I want to own for long term.
+- If stock price drops below put strike and shares are assigned, it is not a bad thing, because it is a company that I want to own for long term.
 - If something has changed in the company though that has fundamentally reduced target price, then I should just sell for a loss.
 - Otherwise, start selling call options on newly owned shares that generate 5% annualized cash flow
 - Sell all shares at calculated target exit price